CME211/notes/README.md

 * [Lecture 18](lecture-18/): Introduction to Functional Programming in Scala

 ## Acknowledgements
-We stand on the shoulders of giants: thanks to Patrick LeGresley and Nick Henderson for designing the structure of the course and the foundations for these notes.
+Thanks to Patrick LeGresley and Nick Henderson for designing the structure of the course and the foundations for these notes.